Lincoln, England: Ecology

 The mute swan is an iconic species for Lincoln.
 Many pairs nest each year beside the Brayford, and they feature on the university's heraldic emblem.
 Other bird life within the city includes peregrine falcon, tawny owl and common kingfisher.

 Mammals on the city edges include red fox, roe deer and least weasel.
 European perch, northern pike and bream are among fishes seen in the Witham and Brayford.
 Nature reserves around the city include Greetwell Hollow SSSI, Swanholme SSSI, Whisby Nature Park, Boultham Mere and Hartsholme Country Park.

 Since 2016, little egrets have nested in the Birchwood area and otters appeared in the River Witham.
 Both are native to Britain and repopulating the area after near extermination.

 Several invasive species of plants and animals have reached Lincoln.
 Japanese knotweed and Himalayan balsam are Asian plant species around the River Witham.
 Galinsoga and Amsinckia are American species found among city weeds, also American mink which are occasionally seen on the Witham.

 Built-up area

-The Lincoln built-up area or Lincoln urban area extends outside of the city boundaries and includes the town of North Hykeham and the villages of Bracebridge, South Hykeham, and Waddington.
+The Lincoln built-up area extends outside of the city boundaries and includes the town of North Hykeham and the villages of Bracebridge Heath, Canwick, South Hykeham and Waddington.
 It had a population of 115,000 according to the 2011 census.

-The other outlying villages of Skellingthorpe, Bracebridge Heath, Washingborough, Branston, Burton-by-Lincoln, Nettleham, Cherry Willingham, Thorpe-on-the-Hill, and Canwick have also been described as part of the urban area, but not according to the Office for National Statistics.
-This would put the population of the urban area at roughly 130,000.
+Districts and suburban areas

+Despite its relatively limited district boundaries, Lincoln has had many older suburbs which date as far back as its Roman origins.
+Notable historic districts, that still survive in name or other uses include: